-Quite often people struggle to find alternative positions for doing basic rolling exercises and massages.
-While using your foam roller to massage & stretch your back is excellent, it can be used for so much more!
-Simply turning over onto your stomach and using the roller to exercise your chest can be more than just a strong massage, but a quite intense workout.
+Quite often, people struggle to find alternative positions for doing basic rolling exercises and massages.
+While using your foam roller to massage and stretch your back is excellent, it can be used for so much more!
+Simply turning over onto your stomach and using the roller to exercise your chest can be more than just a strong massage; it can be quite intense workout.

 Foam rollers are also extremely beneficial for training your lats and triceps.
-Lying on your side and doing multiple reps on your lats, followed by your triceps are sure to get your blood pumping as well as helping you shape those hard-to-reach spots.
+Lying on your side and doing multiple reps on your lats, followed by your triceps, is sure to get your blood pumping as well as help you shape those hard-to-reach spots.

-Finally, while most people are acquainted to the idea of doing horizontal rolls on your back, try and shift things around by placing your foam roller vertically.
-This is a great exercise both for your upper back and your neck as well.
+Finally, while most people are familiar with the idea of doing horizontal rolls on your back, try and shift things around by placing your foam roller vertically.
+This is a great exercise for both your upper back and your neck as well.
 Just make sure to maintain your posture!

-For a more detailed list of the various exercises you can achieve with foam rollers, feel free to use these links.
-They offer a basic overview of exercises as well as visual aid to help you get in the right positions every time:
+For a more detailed list of the various exercises, you can achieve with foam rollers, feel free to use these links.
+They offer a basic overview of exercises as well as visual aids to help you get in the right positions every time.

-You can’t use it if you don’t bring it alongThe easiest way to not use a foam roller is to simply leave it behind.
-It’s the age old excuse of “whoops, I must have left it at home again”.
+You can’t use it if you don’t bring it along.The easiest way to not use a foam roller is to simply leave it behind.
+It’s the age-old excuse of “whoops, I must have left it at home again.”.
 And that’s just not going to work.
 If anything, you’re just throwing money away by not using stuff that you paid for!
-Whether you’re working out at home or packing your bag for the gym – make sure the roller is always present.
-Get one of our rollers today, they come equipped with a light & stylish carry bag!

 Make an additional effort and plan out your routine with the roller in mind.
 While you don’t have to center your workout around it, including some mixed exercises with rollers that combine both strength building and massaging can have outstanding effects.
 What is more, a balanced workout that involves rolling exercises can actually reduce post-workout pains, which is often a cause for people to stop exercising altogether.